Wacom-Developer/personal-knowledge-library/docs/knowledge/services/session.md

     :   Refresh token.
 The refresh token is used to refresh the session.

     `refreshable: bool`
-    :   Is the session refreshable.
+    :   Is the session refreshable?

     `tenant_id: str`
     :   Tenant id.